Snapchain/sc-hermez-blockscout/guides/run-blockscout/run-blockscout.md

 ## Run the app

-Once the build is ready you can start the container with `start-compose`.
+Once the build is ready you can start the container with `make start-compose`.
 After about a minute it should be available at `http://localhost:4010/`.
-Use `stop-compose` to stop the container.
+Use `make stop-compose` to stop the container.